ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Additional Analysis of the Automatic Validation Judge

-\begin{itemize} \item \textbf{$Q1$ (Semantic alignment with option $O_a$).} $Q1$ evaluates whether Image~A semantically aligns with option $O_a$.
-It is not a simple direction check: the question distinguishes between merely suggesting the intended option tendency and visually grounding the key entities or relations specified by the survey question.
-A score of \texttt{2} means that the image makes the target option inclination clear \emph{and} includes the key semantic entities or relationships required by the question.
-A score of \texttt{1} means that the intended inclination is visible, but the question-defining entities or relations are weak, generic, or missing.
-A score of \texttt{0} means that the image does not make the target inclination visually clear or directly contradicts the target option.
+\begin{itemize} \item \textbf{$Q_1$ (Semantic alignment with option $o_a$).} $Q_1$ evaluates whether Image~A is semantically closer to option $o_a$ than to the alternative option $o_b$, given the survey question.
+A score of \texttt{2} means that Image~A is both distinguishable and semantically complete: it is closer to $o_a$ and contains sufficient visual evidence for the question-option meaning.
+A score of \texttt{1} means that Image~A is distinguishable from the alternative option, but the evidence is partial, generic, or incomplete.
+A score of \texttt{0} means that Image~A is not distinguishable, matches both options equally, or better matches $o_b$.

-\item \textbf{$Q_2$ (Semantic alignment with option $O_b$).} $Q_2$ is defined analogously for Image~B and option $O_b$, using the same scoring criteria as $Q1$.
+\item \textbf{$Q_2$ (Semantic alignment with option $o_b$).} $Q_2$ is defined analogously for Image~B and option $o_b$.
+A score of \texttt{2} means that Image~B clearly and completely matches $o_b$; a score of \texttt{1} means that it is closer to $o_b$ but only partially or generically expresses the intended meaning; and a score of \texttt{0} means that it is not distinguishable or better matches $o_a$.

 \item \textbf{$Q_3$ (Minimal contrast).} $Q_3$ evaluates the quality of the A/B pair as a controlled contrast pair rather than the semantics of either image in isolation.
-A score of \texttt{2} means that the two images preserve the same scene, people, and overall composition, differ mainly in the intended semantic contrast, and avoid introducing additional visual priors.
-A score of \texttt{1} means that the pair is only roughly matched, with noticeable extra scene differences or unintended priors.
-A score of \texttt{0} means that the two images differ too much in scene, people, or overall presentation.
+A score of \texttt{2} means that the two images are well matched overall and differ mainly in the intended semantic contrast.
+A score of \texttt{1} means that the pair is only partly matched, with noticeable extra visual differences.
+A score of \texttt{0} means that the two images differ substantially in scene, people, composition, or presentation.

 \item \textbf{$Q_4$ (Shortcut suppression).} $Q_4$ is a binary shortcut-control variable that asks whether the pair avoids explicit giveaway cues.
 A score of \texttt{1} means that no obvious explicit cue is present.
-A score of \texttt{0} means that the pair contains direct answer-revealing cues, such as readable text, UI elements, flags, check marks, logos, or other explicit symbolic shortcuts. \end{itemize}
+A score of \texttt{0} means that the pair contains direct answer-revealing cues, such as readable text, UI elements, flags, check marks, cross symbols, country names, or other explicit symbolic labels. \end{itemize}